vippsas/vipps-invoice-api/vipps-invoice-api.md

 An `approved` invoice means that the recipient has actively approved the invoice by scheduling a payment through an IPP.
-The payment has to be scheduled within the allowed time, latest at the due date and the scheduled amount has to be within the allowed range defined in the invoice.
+The payment has to be scheduled within the allowed time, latest at the due timestamp and the scheduled amount has to be within the allowed range defined in the invoice.

 ### Transitions